Regressions under Adverse Conditions

 where $(x_1,x_2)^\prime\preceq_{\lex} (y_1,y_2)^\prime$ if $x_1<y_1$ or ($x_1=y_1$ and $x_2\leq y_2$), and $\VaR_\b$ and $\MES_\b$ denote the true VaR and MES of the joint distribution of $(X,Y)^\prime$.
 Note that $S^{\VaR}(\cdot,\cdot)$ in \eqref{eq:loss} is the standard pinball-loss function known from quantile regression.
 Clearly, $S^{\MES}(\cdot,\cdot)$ resembles the squared error loss familiar from usual mean regressions, except that the indicator $\1_{\{x>v\}}$ restricts the evaluation to observations with VaR exceedances in the first component.
 The pre-factor $1/2$ is simply a convenient normalization, enabling an easier representation of some subsequent quantities.
 In the related literature, loss functions are often also called \textit{scoring functions} \citep{Gne11} and we use these two terms interchangeably.

+To introduce our two-step estimator, suppose that we have a sample $\big\{(X_t,Y_t,\mZ_t^\prime)^\prime\big\}_{t=1,\ldots,n}$ of size $n$.
 In a first step, the lexicographic order suggests to minimize the expected score of the VaR component.
 Approximating the expected score by the sample average of the scores, the first-step estimator is

-\citet{OH16} study this estimator in their nonlinear quantile regressions.
+\citet{OH16} study this estimator in their nonlinear quantile regressions for deterministic regressors.

 Given $\widehat{\vtheta}_n^v$, the lexicographic order similarly suggests in a second step to minimize the sample average of the MES losses via